Shihan150/iloscar/README.md

 ### 1. Create a virtual environment and run the model

 #### Mac system
 1. Open the Terminal and go to the iloscar main directory downloaded in the previous step.
-One example is shown below and you need to specify your own path.
+One example is shown below and you need to specify your own path (the part after "cd").
+You can learn more about navigating files and directories [here](https://docs.ycrc.yale.edu/PIL/02-filedir/).

 <img width="478" alt="image" src="https://github.com/Shihan150/iloscar/assets/57557675/8359350e-6ebc-4d94-9455-4e31128eefeb">
 <br>